HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 The most common types of microdata across the pages we analyzed describe the webpage itself; via properties like `webpage` (7.44% of pages), `sitenavigationelement` (5.62% of pages), `wpheader` (4.87% of pages) and `wpfooter` (4.56% of pages).

-It's easy to speculate on why these types of 'structural' descriptors are more prominent than 'content' descriptors (such as `person` or `product`); creating and maintaining microdata requires content producers to add specific code to their content - and that's often easier to do at 'template' level than it is at 'content' level.
+It's easy to speculate on why these types of 'structural' descriptors are more prominent than 'content' descriptors (such as `person` or `product`); creating and maintaining microdata requires content producers to add specific code to their content—and that's often easier to do at 'template' level than it is at 'content' level.

 Whilst one of the strengths of microdata is its explicit relationship with (and authoring in) the HTML markup, this has limited its approach to content authors with the technical knowledge and capabilities to use it.